hyperflask/.github/profile/README.md

 Key goals:

  - Full stack experience, from dev environment to UI framework to deployment
+ - Backend driven with static content generation when needed
+ - Great developer experience and high productivity
  - All the tech choices have been made so you don't need to ask yourself tech stack questions
  - Fully Open-Source stack that is 100% self-hostable if desired (no dependencies on cloud services)
  - Use proven technologies and rely on standards as much as possible
- - Backend driven with static content generation when needed
- - Built for pragmatical but professional projects
+ - Built for pragmatical but professional production apps
- - Great developer experience and high productivity
+ - Limit "magic", things should be understandable, evolvable and maintanable
  - Beginner friendly but well engineered for advanced use cases
  - Optimized for solo developers and small teams
  - Can run on cheap machines or VMs from any server/cloud providers